Inedo/inedo-docs/Content/proget/feeds/connector-overview.md

 ProGet provides two types of connector caching: package and metadata.
 Caching packages and metadata in ProGet reduces queries and decreases wait times as packages are already in ProGet.

 **Package Caching** is configured at the feed level.
 When enabled, a copy of each Connector package downloaded in the associated feed is cached.
-The package will still show up as a Connector package in UI, but it will be available even if the external package source is unreachable.
+The package will still show up as a Connector package in the UI, but it will be available even if the external package source is unreachable.
 Package caching is enabled by default and included in all editions of ProGet.

 **Metadata Caching** is configured at the connector level.
 When enabled, metadata caching stores responses from recently used queries to the connector's source.
 For example, a tool may query a ProGet feed for the latest version of a package, so ProGet must then query each of the connectors in the feed for the latest versions.
 With metadata caching enabled, this can significantly increase performance.
 However, this has the disadvantage that the queries may become stale.
 Metadata caching is only available in paid ProGet editions.